 For more information on specific Ross Global Initiatives programs and services, please visit their website.

-A. Ross Global Initiatives offers a number of international business experiences, including short-term practicum and immersion courses, summer internships, and full semester global exchanges.
+A. Ross Global Initiatives offers a number of international business experiences, including short-term and summer global experiences, summer internships, and full semester global exchanges.
 For more information, see their website.

 Q. I want to pursue a short-term program through Ross Global Initiatives.
 How would this affect my registration?

-A. Ross Global Practicum and Global Immersion Programs are three credit courses, so you'll need to leave room in your schedule to enroll in Winter term (for practicum and May immersion courses).
+A. Ross Short-Term and Summer Global Experiences are typically 3 credit courses, so you'll need to leave room in your schedule to enroll in Winter term for Spring Break or May courses or in the subsequent Fall term for August courses.
 Students should avoid going above 18 credits in a term in order to enroll in Global Initiatives programs.

 Q. I want to pursue a global semester exchange through Ross Global Initiatives.
 How would this affect my registration?